MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * The successfully hashed block is considered a correct and valid proof of computational work.

-* An alternative to this system is called Proof-Of-Work.
+* An alternative to this system is called Proof-Of-Stake.

+### Proof-of-Stake

+* A system of using tying up a validator's economic stake in the network, to allow them to have a random chance to propose the next block.

+* After a block is proposed, it is then voted on by a pool of validators that have a certain economic representation of the network's units each.

+* Benefits of Proof-of-Stake consensus algorithms: Energy efficiency leading to decreased environmental effects, reduced risk of centralization, and security.

+* Casper Proof-of-Stake is Ethereum's future version of Proof-of-Stake.

 ### Multisignature Address